mohakgemini/TODOList/README.md

 # TODOList

-This web application lets create your TODO-List.
+This web application lets you create your TODO-List.
 User can add and delete items from the list.
 User can also create different lists.
 The project is deployed on heroku and uses mongoDB atlas as database.

 Web Link - https://calm-shore-00659.herokuapp.com/